Global Specialists Unite to Launch Groundbreaking Applied AI and Frontier Technology Water Accelerator Program

 R3i Capital, R3i Ventures, Pureterra Ventures, Striders Corporation, and Hatcher+ unite to capitalize and accelerate disruptive water technologies.

-We are at a critical juncture in addressing global water scarcity, and through this program, we aim to catalyze positive change, aiming to ensure a sustainable and water-secure future for all.”GARE, LUXEMBOURG, LUXEMBOURG, April 29, 2024 /EINPresswire.com/ -- In a pioneering move to tackle the world's water challenges, a consortium of leading technology and innovation specialist powerhouses, including R3i Capital, Pureterra Ventures, Hatcher+, and Striders Corporation, has today announced the launch of Planet43 Hydro, a global Applied AI Water Tech Program.
+We are at a critical juncture in addressing global water scarcity, and through this program, we aim to catalyze positive change, aiming to ensure a sustainable and water-secure future for all.”BOSTON, MA, UNITED STATES, May 1, 2024 /EINPresswire.com/ -- In a pioneering move to tackle the world's water challenges, a consortium of leading technology and innovation specialist powerhouses, including R3i Capital, Pureterra Ventures, Hatcher+, and Striders Corporation, has today announced the launch of Planet43 Hydro, a global Applied AI Water Tech Program.
 This initiative represents a leap forward in leveraging advanced artificial intelligence (AI) and machine learning (ML) technologies and hardware to develop sustainable water solutions across the globe.

 — Leesa Soulodre, GP R3i Capital